📅 Snapshot: March 2026

 SWE-bench Verified

-Source: swebench.com (December 2025) · Tests whether models can fix real GitHub issues
+Source: swebench.com (February 2026) · Tests whether models can fix real GitHub issues · Standardized harness: mini-SWE-agent v2.0.0, high reasoning mode where available

 Model Score $/task Copilot